<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 While the amount you need for a down payment varies based on which type of loan you choose, it also depends on what you choose to do with the property.

 For example, if you plan to live in the home for a few years before renting it out as an investment property, then you can expect to pay the typical 3-5% down payment.
-However, if you plan to buy it solely as an investment property, your lender may require that you pay 15-20% down and that number is dependent largely on your credit score.
+However, if you plan to buy it solely as an investment property, your lender may require that you pay 15-20% down for a conventional loan, and that number is dependent largely on your credit score and current interest rates.

 Lenders assume more risk when backing an investment property.
-Since it’s a business investment, some owners of rental properties may find it easier to walk away when finances get tough than a home that they occupy.
-More candidly, lenders find that owners in tough financial situations may be more willing to abandon payments and fail to repay their home loan.
-Raising the down payment percentage is simply a way for the lender to protect themselves.
+Since it’s a business investment, lenders find that owners in tough financial situations may be more willing to abandon payments and fail to repay their home loan if they don't actually live in the home.
+Raising the down payment percentage is simply a way for the lenders to protect themselves.

 Choosing a rental property location might be as easy as buying a home at your current duty station for some.
 But for others, making the decision is not that simple.
 You might not want to invest in real estate if you're living in an expensive area because the financial risk is greater.